Gautefall

-Gautefall (also known as Gautefallheia) is a mountain hamlet (Norwegian: fjellgrend) in Drangedal municipality in Telemark County, Norway.
-It is situated in-between Bostrak in Drangedal and Treungen in Nissedal.
-It is home to a ski center, tourist resort and consists mostly of vacation homes and cabins.
+Gautefall (also known as Gautefallheia) is a mountain village in Drangedal Municipality in Telemark county, Norway.
+The village is located in the mountains about 12 km southwest of the village of Bustrak (in Drangedal) and about 15 km northeast of the village of Treungen (in Nissedal Municipality).
+Gautefall is home to a ski center and tourist resort.
+The village area consists mostly of vacation homes and cabins.
 It is located in a mountainous area and is a major winter sports destination.
 It is a popular destination for skiing, hiking, fishing, hunting, swimming, and other recreational activities.